MLDemon: Deployment Monitoring for Machine Learning Systems: IMPLEMENTATION DETAILS

 \subsubsection{Data Stream Construction}

 \begin{enumerate} \item \texttt{SPAM-CORPUS}: We take the first $7400$ points from the data in the order that it comes in the data file.

-\item \texttt{KEYSTROKE}: We take the first $1500$ points from the data in the order that it comes in the data file.

-\item \texttt{WEATHER-AUS}: We take the first $7000$ points from the data in the order that it comes in the data file.
+\item \texttt{WEATHER-AUS}: For each random seed, we uniformly at random select of block of length $45,000$ from the data while preserving the \emph{chronological} the order of the data.

-\item \texttt{EMO-R}: We randomly sample from the entire population (i.e. every data points in the data set) for the first $600$ points in the stream, after which we randomly sample from the elderly black population.

 \item \texttt{FACE-R}: We randomly subsample 400 individuals out of the data set that have at least 3 unmasked images and 1 masked image to create a reference set.
-For these 400 individuals, we randomly sample from the set of unmasked images for the first $500$ points, after which we randomly sample from the set of masked images for the same 400 individuals.

-\item \texttt{IMAGE-DRIFT}: We sampled random images from the standard ImageNet validation set for the first $500$, and we sampled a random set out of the \texttt{MatchedFrequency} set within ImageNetV2 for the second $500$.

-\item \texttt{4CR}: We take the first $20000$ points from the data in the order that it comes in the data file. \item \texttt{5CVT}: We take the first $6000$ points from the data in the order that it comes in the data file. \end{enumerate}
+For these 400 individuals, we begin with a masking fraction of 10\%, and at some uniformly at random point in time (for each seed) we increase the masking fraction to 99\%.
+The total duration is 40,000.